baggepinnen/MonteCarloMeasurements.jl/README.md

  1.0  4.0
 ```
 Latin hypercube sampling creates an approximately uniform sample in `ndims` dimensions.
 The applied transformation gives the particles the desired mean and covariance.
 *Caveat:* Unfortunately, endowing the sampled latin hypercube with a desired *non-diagonal* covariance matrix destroys the latin properties for all dimensions but the first.
-This does not happen for diagonal covariance matrices.
+This is less of a problem for diagonal covariance matrices provided that the latin optimizer was run sufficiently long.

  The statistics of the sample can be visualized:
 ```julia